Responsibilities of the Governing Body

 Parents have the right to make representations to the Committee, and can be accompanied to the meeting that will be held to consider the exclusion.
 The timescales for the Discipline Committee to meet for fixed period or lunchtime exclusions are detailed in the Fixed Exclusions flowchart.

-If a parent disagrees with the decision of the Discipline Committee there is a legal right to appeal to an Independent Appeals Panel.
-If an appeal is made the Local Authority must arrange a hearing within 15 school days.
-The appeal hearing will include the parent, the pupil, the Headteacher, a member of the Discipline Committee and legal representatives of any party.
-A panel of three people who are independent from the excluding school will hear the appeal.
+If a parent disagrees with the decision of the Discipline Committee there is a legal right to apply for an Independent Review.
+If an application for a review is made the Local Authority / Academy Trust must arrange a hearing within 15 school days.
+The review hearing will include the parent, the pupil, the Headteacher, a member of the Discipline Committee and legal representatives of any party.
+A panel of three people who are independent from the excluding school / academy will hear the review.